Latrodectus mactans: Natural enemies

-Furthermore, in 2012, researchers published a paper suggesting that the black widow's close relative, the brown widow, may be competing for territory with, and ultimately displacing black widows in Southern California.
+The brown widow appears to be competing for territory with, and ultimately displacing black widows in areas where they occur together, including predation on black widows.

 Toxicology

 Although the reputation of these spiders is notorious and their venom does affect humans, only mature females are capable of envenomation in humans; their chelicerae—the hollow, needle-like mouthparts that inject venom—are approximately 1 mm, or .04 in. in length, making them long enough to inject venom into humans, unlike those of the much smaller males.
 The actual amount injected, even by a mature female, is variable.
 The venom injected by the female black widow is known as alpha-latrotoxin which binds to receptors at the neuromuscular motor end plate of both sympathetic and parasympathetic nerves, resulting in increased synaptic concentration of catecholamines.
 The symptoms are caused by lymphatic absorption and vascular dissemination of the neurotoxin.
 The symptoms that result from a black widow spider bite are collectively known as latrodectism.
 Deaths in healthy adults from Latrodectus bites are exceedingly rare, with no deaths despite two thousand bites yearly, and studies within the past several decades have been unable to confirm any fatalities from this or any of the other U.S. species of Latrodectus (e.g. zero fatalities among 23,409 documented Latrodectus bites from 2000 through 2008).
 On the other hand, the geographical range of the widow spiders is vast.
 Epidemics of mostly European widow spider bites had been recorded from 1850 to 1950, and during that period deaths were reported from 2 per 1000 bites to 50 per 1000 bites.
 Deaths from the western black widow had been reported as 50 per 1000 bites in the 1920s.
 At that same time, antivenom was introduced.
 The LD-50 of L. mactans venom has been measured in mice as 1.39 mg/kg, and separately as 1.30 mg/kg (with a confidence interval of 1.20–2.70).
 In 1933, Allan Blair allowed himself to be bitten by the spider in order to investigate the toxicity of its venom in humans and as a means of convincing skeptics at the time who thought that the spider's venom might not be dangerous to humans.

 There are a number of active components in the venom: